|

 It helps cleanse the intestines and can ease bloating.

-Let it infuse for a couple of minutes.
+Let it infuse for five to ten minutes.
 You can sweeten it with honey if you like.

-For an ultra cleansing and anti bloating tea, you can add a handful of nettle leaves.
+For an ultra cleansing and anti bloating tea, you can add a handful of crushed nettle leaves.

-For indigestion, you could add a few chamomile flowers if you like.
+For an indigestion remedy, you could add a few chamomile flowers if you like.

 Parsley